ENRICHEnabling Research in Care Homes

 The Health Foundation is an independent charity committed to bringing about better health and health care for people in the UK.

-The closing date for stage 1 of the survey (stage 2 is later in the year) is the 25th June.
-We are aware this is a very short timeframe but we would like a final drive to recruit more workers from the care home sector to our study.
+The closing date for stage 1 of the survey (stage 2 is later in the year) is the 25 June.
+This is a very short timeframe but the team would like a final drive to recruit more workers from the care home sector to their study.

 Short link: https://bit.ly/3t5T3yU “